chandanch/mqtt-gateway-streams-client/README.md

 # MQQTT Gateway Streams: Client
-A Client MQQT Stream library for handling streams from the various MQQT Gateway connections
+A Client MQTT Stream library for handling streams from the various MQQT Gateway connections

 MQTT.js is a client library for the [MQTT](http://mqtt.org/) protocol, written in JavaScript for node.js and the browser.